 Because of the expected increase in deer populations over time and the limited supply of deer forage within the park, deer that frequent the park may also browse on agricultural crops and landscaping plants outside the park on adjacent public and private lands.
 As presented in the "White-tailed Deer Population" section of Chapter 3: Affected Environment, movement of deer that spend less than 50% of their time within the park may extend, on average, approximately 1,325 feet from the park boundary.
 It is assumed that deer that are habituated to the park and may seek food sources outside the park as the quality and quantity of browse within the park decreases.
 Recent studies indicate that the sex and age of the deer and quality of habitat will result in home ranges of varying sizes.
 Yearling males will move many miles, whereas adult females usually have smaller, more consistent annual home ranges.
-Deer in high quality habitat will travel less than deer in poorer quality habitat (MD DNR 2005; Lovallo and Tzilkowski 2003).
+Deer in high quality habitat will travel less than deer in poorer quality habitat

+NEPA requires that economic and social impacts be analyzed in an EIS when they are interrelated with natural or physical impacts.
+(MD DNR 2005; Lovallo and Tzilkowski 2003).
 In addition, the Iowa Department of Natural Resources reports that white-tailed deer home range may expand seasonally based on breeding activity and food availability (Iowa Department of Natural Resources 2005).